fajardogomez/USFDissertationTemplate/README.md

 - [Some Style Tips](#some-style-tips)

 ## Description
-The project can be copied (and viewed) from [Overleaf](https://www.overleaf.com/read/qmrvgskkzrmr).
+The project can be viewed in [Overleaf](https://www.overleaf.com/read/qmrvgskkzrmr) (read-only link, you should be able to copy the project from there).
 Though a lot of time and effort went into making this document meet ETD guidelines in Summer 2022 it is bound to
 * have missed some formatting requirements
 * become outdated when requirements change
 * produce documents that meet the requirements but still get flagged by ETD reviewers (looking at you, "half empty" spaces that are _less_ than 5.5" long)